NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.OCIOLookTransform.rst

 |pluginIcon|

-*This documentation is for version 1.0 of OCIOLookTransform.*
+*This documentation is for version 1.0 of OCIOLookTransform (fr.inria.openfx.OCIOLookTransform).*

 Description
 -----------